anibalsande/Group5-UDC-Seneca/README.md

    *Figure 7.
 LRM App start page*

 ## 4. User interface
-This section describes each feature of the LRM App.
+This section illustrates and describes each feature of the LRM App.

 ### Main interface
 See Figure 8 for a map and legend explaining what each feature of the LRM App does.